A-MAIN/Project-CookGood/README.md

 Alexis L (it2023092): lead co-developer, Repo host, Documentation

-Ioanis K (it2023091): lead developer, beta tester ...
+Ioanis K (it2023091): lead developer, beta tester,

-Mixail X (it2023106): Documentation, beta tester ...

 ## ToDo List
 - add the required dependencies for phase two
-- further optimize the parsing logic.
+- further optimize the parsing logic
+- unit conversions to gr and ml